best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 Additionally, other analysts should be able to carry out the same checks and get the same results.

 Representing our tests as code allows us to consistently repeat the same steps.
-This lets us or another analyst to carry out the same verification again to get the same results.
+This lets us or another analyst carry out the same verification again to get the same results.
 When you have carried out a test manually, you should ensure that you add a code test to reproduce this.

 Code that we write for testing should also follow the good practices described earlier on in this book, in particular [](readable_code).